-The SPRC holds quarterly trainings each year in qualitative research methods.
+The Behavioral Science Core holds quarterly trainings each year in qualitative research methods.

 Overview of the Qualitative Methods Workshop Series

-The Qualitative methods series is provided by the Sociobehavioral and Prevention Research Core on a quarterly basis (dates TBD each year).
-Michele Andrasik, PhD is the lead instructor for this free series and is also available for technical assistance in qualitative research methods for grant writers.
+The Qualitative Methods Workshop Series is provided by the Behavioral Science Core on a quarterly basis (dates TBD each year).
+Kristin Beima-Sofie, MPH, PhD is the lead instructor for this series and is also available for technical assistance in qualitative research methods for grant writers.